Pilotcore Insights

 AWS gives teams several storage services with very different behavior, cost profiles, and operational expectations.
 Use this guide to map each storage service to concrete workload needs such as latency targets, sharing requirements, and cost controls.

-However, AWS offers multiple data storage services, not just S3.
+However, AWS provides multiple data storage services, more than S3.
 Want to know more about AWS EFS vs S3?
 When to choose FSx over EFS?

 EBS vs EFS vs FSx vs S3 often confuses new customers.
 What does each service offer?
 And which one is right for your business needs?
 What about EC2 instance store vs EBS?